petros-d/docs/enterprise/install-airgapped.md

 curl http://localhost:8001/api/v1/namespaces/astronomer/services/astronomer-certified/astronomer-certified.json
 ```

-Or, first continue the Astronomer installation and afterwards use one of the `astro-ui` pods which include `bash` and `curl`:
+Or, first complete the Astronomer installation and after that use one of the `astro-ui` pods which include `bash` and `curl`:

 ```bash
 kubectl exec -it astronomer-astro-ui-7cfbbb97fd-fv8kl -n=astronomer -- /bin/bash